Restricted stock: RSUs and RSAs

 RSAs

 The tax rules are similar for RSAs, with one potential tax benefit.
 RSAs let you take advantage of the 83(b) election, which allows you to report the stock award as ordinary income in the year it's granted rather than the year it vests.
 This is advantageous if you anticipate making significantly more income and falling into a higher tax bracket in the future.
-Note: You need to make the election within 30 days of the grant.
+Keep in mind, you need to make the election within 30 days of the grant.
+Remember, you'll need to complete the IRS 83(b) form and mail it to the IRS within 30 days of your grant date.
+Additionally, you'll need to mail a copy of the completed form to your employer.

 Note: This section refers to U.S. taxation.
 International tax filers may have different obligations.
 Learn how taxation works in your country with our Global Tax Guide, which you can access while logged in to the Equity Award Center.